AMID Logo E-BAY Logo

 6. Cargo Value.

-INDONESIA: For all PERSONAL EFFECTS to Indonesia, to clear customs without paying Tax and duty, the consignee must submit a packaging list to the Embassy of Indonesia, which must get stamped by the Embassy.
+INDONESIA: For all personal effects to be sent to Indonesia, to clear customs without paying Tax and duty, the consignee must submit a packaging list to the Embassy of Indonesia, which the Embassy must stamp.

 Effective 7/16/2007, the Indonesian government requires specific commodity descriptions for the following: